zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ### What should Feact.render() do?

 Our call to `Feact.render()` passes in what we want rendered and where it should go.
 This is the starting point of any Feact app.
-For our first attempt, let's define `render()` to look something like this:
+For our first attempt, let's define `render()` to look something like this

 ```javascript